Douglas A. Hicks

-Jepson School of Leadership Studies at the University of Richmond.
-He was the founding leader for the Bonner Center for Civic Engagement at the University of Richmond.
-He served for five years as director and then executive director before returning to the classroom full-time in 2009.
-Hicks was also president of the Academy of Religious Leadership and served as co-chair of the American Academy of Religion's section on religion and the social sciences.
-He is a former president of the Richmond Association of Phi Beta Kappa and was a board member of the Virginia Poverty Law Center.
-In 2012 he received the State Council of Higher Education of Virginia's Outstanding Faculty Award.
+Education and career

-An ordained minister in the Presbyterian Church (USA), Hicks holds an A.B. degree with honors in economics from Davidson College, an M.Div. degree, summa cum laude, from Duke University, and M.A. and Ph.D. degrees in religion, ethics and economics from Harvard University.
+Hicks graduated from Park Tudor School in 1986.
+He holds an A.B. degree with honors in economics from Davidson College, a Masters of Divinity degree, summa cum laude, from Duke University, and M.A. and Ph.D. degrees in religion, ethics and economics from Harvard University.
 During the spring of 2003, he served as visiting assistant professor of religion and society at Harvard Divinity School.

+Hicks is an ordained minister in the Presbyterian Church (USA).
 He is the author of four books: Inequality and Christian Ethics (2000), Religion and the Workplace (2003), With God on All Sides: Leadership in a Devout and Diverse America (2009), and Money Enough: Everyday Practices for Living Faithfully in the Global Economy (2010).

 His articles have appeared in The Leadership Quarterly, The Journal of Religious Ethics, World Development and The Journal of Ecumenical Studies.